Jesus Man of Bradford

-Geoffrey Brindley known locally as The Jesus Man of Bradford was a well known figure in the city of Bradford, West Yorkshire for over 50 years.
-Brindley would walk the streets of Bradford dressed in a monk's habit and sandals waving hello and smiling to people wherever he went.
+Geoffrey Brindley, known locally as the Jesus Man of Bradford, was a well-known figure in the city of Bradford, West Yorkshire.
+For over 50 years, Brindley would walk the streets of Bradford dressed in a monk's habit and sandals waving hello and smiling to people wherever he went.

 Life

-Geoffrey Brindley, as the local legend goes gave up his job as a machinist to live in a cave near Settle in order to receive a message from God.
+According to local legend, Geoffrey Brindley gave up his job as a machinist to live in a cave near Settle in order to receive a message from God.
 He spent 12 days in the cave before setting off to Bradford wearing a habit.
-After moving to Bradford he would spend his days just walking the streets and became such a popular figure around the city that he regularly stopped at homes where his hosts served him a cooked dinner.
+After moving to Bradford he would spend his days walking the streets and became such a popular figure around the city that he regularly stopped at homes where his hosts served him a cooked dinner.

 During his early life as a Christian, Mr Brindley is thought to have been arrested for causing a breach of the peace outside a bingo club whilst preaching about gambling and protesting about a Beatles concert.

 In 2011, a petition nominating Bradford Jesus Man to carry the Olympic torch amassed over 23,000 signatures.

 After his death, £2,000 was raised to build a statue of him in Baildon.

 Death

-Geoffrey Brindley, died aged 88 following a stroke and subsequent fall down the stairs at his home which had left him hospitalised.
-The death was not treated as suspicious but with little known about him, a request was put out in the town of Buxton to find any relatives.
-At his funeral hundreds of people lined the streets near Bradford Cathedral to pay their respects.
+Geoffrey Brindley died in 2015 at the age of 88.
+He suffered a stroke and subsequently fell down the stairs at his home, leaving him hospitalised.
+With little known about him, a request was put out in the town of Buxton to find any relatives.
+At his funeral, hundreds of people lined the streets near Bradford Cathedral to pay their respects.